 - If you have lost your ID card, please report this to the LCS Helpdesk and visit one of the Ask Hubs as soon as possible.

 - International Student?
 You will need your physical ID card to register your attendance on campus to comply with UK Visa and Immigration regulations (UKVI).

 Find out more about obtaining your ID card on AskHerts

 - Choose the study space that's right for you.

-- Respect the right of other students to work without disruption, especially if you are studying in one of the quiet or silent study areas.
+- Respect the right of other students to work without disruption, especially if you are studying in one of our quiet or silent study areas.

 - Please use headphones when listening to audio to avoid disruption to other students.

 - On occasion, Security or Library staff may ask you to vacate certain areas of the LRCs to facilitate cleaning and maintenance.

 - Please be aware that some LRC users will be participating in online sessions in the LRCs and using webcams and video on PCs or mobile devices.
 You may be inadvertently captured on someone else's video and audio if you are nearby.